St Michael's Abbey, Farnborough

-Saint Michael's Abbey (French: Abbaye Saint-Michel) is a Benedictine abbey in Farnborough, Hampshire, England.
+Saint Michael's Abbey (French: Abbaye Saint-Michel) is a Benedictine abbey in Farnborough, Hampshire, England, that belongs to the English Province of the Subiaco Cassinese Congregation.
 The small community is known for its liturgy (which is sung in Latin and Gregorian chant), its pipe organ, and its liturgical publishing and printing.
 This abbey is also known for enshrining a Pontifically crowned image of Saint Joseph.

-Public tours of the abbey take place every Saturday at 3pm, with the visit comprising a tour of the church and a visit to the crypt.
+Public tours of the abbey take place every Saturday at 3pm, with the visit including a tour of the church and a visit to the crypt.